emberjs/data/README.md

 ground up to manage loading and saving records, so integrating with other JavaScript APIs is easy.

+Igor Terzic is currently the lead maintainer of Ember Data, while the rest of the core team include Yehuda Katz, Tom Dale, Brendan McLoughlin, Christoffer Persson and Stanley Stuart.

 ## Using Ember Data

 ### Getting Ember Data